sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 The full list of the experiment data and related explanation can be found in the folder "ExperimentData".

+# About the PQ Algorithms
+In the third (current) round of NIST call for PQ public-key algorithms, there are three digital signature (i.e., CRYSTALS-DILITHIUM , FALCON , Rainbow ) and four KEM (i.e., Classic McEliece , CRYSTALS-KYBER , NTRU , SABER ) finalist algorithms, which will continue to be reviewed for consideration for standardization at the conclusion of the third round.
+While at the same time, there are also three digital signature (i.e., GeMSS , Picnic , SPHINCS+ ) and five KEM (i.e., BIKE , NTRU Prime , FrodoKEM , SIKE , HQC ) alternate candidate algorithms, which are potentially standardized but most likely will not occur at the end of the third round.
+These alternate candidate algorithms may be reconsidered for various reasons (e.g., better performance, higher security level, broader range of hardness assumptions) in a fourth round of evaluation held by NIST.All of these are summarized in PQ Algorithms.

 # References
 [1] Liboqs, https://github.com/open-quantum-safe/liboqs